almende/eve/implementations/java/agents.md

 To subscribe AgentX to an event from AgentY, the method `subscribe` can be used.
 This method is called with three parameters: the url of the agent to subscribe to, the name of the event, and the callback method on which to retrieve a callback when the event is triggered.
+Optionally the subscription can also contain a callback parameter object, which will be send to the callback method.
 Similarly, an agent can use the `unsubscribe` method to remove a subscription.
+Behind the scenes, AgentX will make an JSON-RPC call to the `onSubscribe` or
-Behind the scenes, AgentX will make an JSON-RPC call to the `onSubscribe` or `onUnsubscribe` methods of AgentY, providing its own url and the event parameters.
+`onUnsubscribe` methods of AgentY, providing its own url and the event parameters.

 An agent can subscribe to a single event using the event name,